Imagine a place where every person in transition can obtain the confidence they need in order to achieve the next level of gainful employment.

 That place is Career Wardrobe.

 Career Wardrobe is a nonprofit social enterprise that uses clothing and professional development to empower unemployed individuals to work.
-The Boutique is the cornerstone of our program and provides professional clothing to individuals in transition.
+The store is the cornerstone of our program and provides professional clothing to individuals in transition.
 Job seekers can shop at no cost with a referral or for a small fee if they are not receiving government assistance.
-In Philadelphia, our Boutique is also open to public where savvy shoppers can find great deals on women’s designer and contemporary clothing with all sales supporting our services.
+In Philadelphia, The Wardrobe Resale, is also open to public where savvy shoppers can find great deals on designer and contemporary clothing with all sales supporting our services.

 in 2016, we expanded to serve people throughout the region, opening boutique in Bucks and Delaware Counties.
 We also became the sole provider of PA WORKWEAR programs to provide professional clothing to people on public assistance in the region by providing over site of partners serving Chester, Berks, and Montgomery Counties.

-Although most people are referred to Career Wardrobe from nonprofits and government agencies, our Open Access program opens our wardrobe to those who are not connected to the social service system to shop directly at The Wardrobe Boutique on a sliding scare.
+Although most people are referred to Career Wardrobe from nonprofits and government agencies, our Open Access program opens our wardrobe to those who are not connected to the social service system to shop directly at our resale store, The Wardrobe, on a sliding scare.

 Career Wardrobe recognizes that everyone may need help at some point in their working lives, and we endeavor to expand and open our programming to meet the needs of all of our community.
 In 2015, we opened our doors to men with our Make It Work for Men program, providing our signature dressing services to men in order to assist them in presenting a positive first impression.